harshit-sharma1256/Weather_app-for-techgig/README.md

 # Weather Forecast Tool

 This command-line tool and web application provide the current weather forecast for a specified city.
-It leverages the OpenWeatherMap API to fetch weather data and displays the information such as main weather, description, temperature, humidity, wind speed, visibility, and dew point.
+It leverages the OpenWeatherMap API to fetch weather data and displays the information such as main weather, description, temperature, humidity, and wind speed.

 ## Features